Thanu-7/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT 01 Execute Assembly Language Programming on fundamental arithmetic and logical operations using 8086
-Name :
+Name : Thanushree Vijayakanth

-Roll no
+Register no : 212224110054
-Date of experiment :